4 Insights into Beauty PR

 Create a sense of empowerment

 Your pitches should always activate strong emotions since emotion compels reporters to open your pitch and share your message.
 However, playing on insecurities and desires to be more beautiful will associate your brand with negativity and stop its message from spreading.
 Since positivity is more contagious than negativity, you’ll create the most impactful messaging by positioning your brand as one that empowers consumers to achieve new goals.
-Check out our PR Pitch Blueprints to get a better idea of what we mean.

 Follow the seasons … and create new ones